MDAI: Synthesis

+Analogues

+Analogues of MDAI include 2-aminoindane (2-AI), NM-2-AI, MDMAI, MEAI (5-MeO-2-AI), MMAI, and 5-IAI, among others.

+History

+MDAI was first described in the scientific literature by David E. Nichols and colleagues at Purdue University in 1989.

+Society and culture

+Recreational use

 MDAI has been advertised as a designer drug.
-It started to be sold online from around 2007, but reached peak popularity between about 2010–2012, after bans on mephedrone came into effect in various countries.
-Internet-sourced products claimed to be MDAI have been shown variously to contain mephedrone or other substituted cathinone derivatives, and mixed compositions of inorganic substances, while generally containing no MDAI.
-The number of internet searches for MDAI has been considerably higher in the UK compared to Germany and the USA.
-MDAI is only non-neurotoxic in isolation but may become neurotoxic when mixed with other drugs.
-Three deaths were linked to MDAI use in the UK during 2011–2012, all involving symptoms consistent with serotonin syndrome.
-Two of these also involved other drugs while one death appeared to be from MDAI alone.
+It started to be sold online from around 2007, but reached peak popularity between about 2010 to 2012, after bans on mephedrone came into effect in various countries.
+Many internet-sourced products claimed to be MDAI have been shown to contain mephedrone or other cathinones, while generally containing no MDAI.
+The number of internet searches for MDAI has been considerably higher in the United Kingdom compared to Germany and the United States.

 Legal Status

+China

 As of October 2015 MDAI is a controlled substance in China.

+Denmark

 MDAI is illegal in Denmark as of September 2015.

+Finland

+Scheduled in the "government decree on psychoactive substances banned from the consumer market".